 At your Credit Union, there is no minimum contribution.
-You can contribute any amount up to the lesser of $5000.00 or 100% of compensation received for any year.
+You can contribute for 2022 tax year any amount up to the lesser of $6,000.00 or 100% of compensation received for any year.
 Compensation includes wages, salary, commissions, and fees.
 The contribution may be eligible for deduction from income at tax reporting time.
 Check with your tax adviser.
 These limits apply to a husband and wife, each of whom works and meets the IRA qualifications.
-In such a case, the maximum deduction available to the couple is $10,000.00 per year on a joint return.
-However, each spouse must maintain a separate IRA.
-If you are over age 50, you may qualify for an additional catch-up contribution.
+If you are over age 50, you may qualify for an additional $1,000.00 catch-up contribution.

 An IRA tax deduction for any given year may be taken for contributions made to your IRA from the beginning of that year through the due date for the income tax returns, April 15, of the following year.
 Contributions to your IRA account can be made in lump sum(s) or, if more convenient, throughout the year via systematic payroll deductions.
 Simply indicate the amount you wish to contribute to your IRA on each regular payday.

 Special Tax Considerations:

 There can be significant tax savings or material tax penalties in connection with participation in an IRA program.
 Always check with your tax planner or adviser when contemplating contributions or withdrawals.

 The Credit Union is required by law to furnish you with an annual report on your IRA by May 31 of each year, for contributions made for the previous year.